⦁ Flexible scheduling

 ⦁ We can pace to each student

-Example: If someone can not perform straight and level flight to standards we can keep working on that to build a solid foundation before moving on.
+If someone can not perform steep turns to standards we can keep working on that to build a solid foundation before moving on...or we can go to and skill then circle back

 ⦁ Time spent on each maneuver can be adjusted based on needs